GMOD/jbrowse-components/website/src/pages/gallery.md

 ![](./img/sv_inspector_importform_loaded.png)
 Screenshot of the SV inspector displaying inter-chromosomal translocations in the SKBR3 cell line.
-The SV inspector is a spreadsheet view plus whole-genome circular overview of the SVs
+The SV inspector is a tabular view plus whole-genome circular overview of the SVs

 ---